l77l77/mbaytas.github.io/README.md

-Dr. Mehmet Aydın Baytaş is a scholar, engineer, designer, teacher, writer, strategist, and creative producer working at intersections of design and technology.
+Dr. Mehmet Aydın Baytaş is a scholar, engineer, designer, teacher, writer, strategist, and creative producer working at intersections of design and computer science.

 ---
 ---